plone/training/docs/mastering-plone/features.md

 You can stop the frontend any time using {kbd}`ctrl c`.

-While developing it's not necessary to restart the frontend unless you are adding a new file.
+While developing it's not necessary to restart the frontend unless you're adding a new file.

-Login to your new site with "admin" and password "secret".
+Login to your new site with `admin` and password `secret`.

 ```{figure} _static/frontpage_volto_logged_in.png
 ```